ModelEarth/community/impact/harmonized-system/README.md

 # Harmonized System (HS) Codes

-International Harmonized System (HS) Codes reside in the [info page](../../info/)
+International Harmonized System (HS) Codes are available by clicking "Categories" on the [info page](../../info/?show=exporter) when show=mockup.

-CURRENTLY HIDDEN
 <!--
 Categories are visible when clicking "Lookup" in the upper left only when viewing on localhost.
 -->

-Project: Add a crosswalk from NAICS to HS.
+Project: Add a crosswalk from NAICS to HS to activate selection by HS Code.

+Here's a sample of [links that filter by HS Category](https://www.georgia.org/international-trade-export).

 #### International Input-Output Datasets